Covid-19 – News for our patients. Click here to read more.

 • PRP

 Each of the above facial fillers works differently and has its own benefits.
 Additionally, the results from the above facial fillers last for different durations.
-Some last several months while others can last up to two years or more (much longer than Botox results).
+Some last several months while others can last up to two years or more (much longer than neuromodulators results).

 Schedule a Consultation with Dr. Benchetrit

-In many instances, it is possible to utilize both Botox and facial fillers to get your desired results.
+In many instances, it is possible to utilize both neuromodulators and facial fillers to get your desired results.
 Consulting with Dr. Benchetrit is the best way to understand how the different treatments could benefit you.
 By the end of your consultation, you should have a clearer idea of whether one or both treatments can help you achieve your desired results.

 To request a consultation with Dr. Benchetrit, please call (514-613-4913) or email us today.